smallwat3r/rpi-gardener/rpi/README.md

 ### Web Server (`server/`)

-REST API and WebSocket server for the dashboard.
+REST API and SSE server for the dashboard.
 Uses Starlette (ASGI).
 Subscribes to the event bus for real-time updates.

     make serve       # Development (with hot reload)